Frequently Asked Questions about the School Survey for Parents

 When is the school survey given?

-For the 2017-18 school year, the school survey will be administered from February 26 to April 13.
+For the 2017-18 school year, the school survey was administered from February 26 to April 13.
+Results are now available.

 When are the results available?

 Parents will be notified that results are available through social media, and school and district websites.